mnemnion/orb/doc/md/node/node.md

 This is, at least, a frequent enough pattern that the metatable should return a negative number if these aren't assigned.

+- [ ] #todo decide if line tracking is in fact optional

 ### Other fields